 The anthraquinone compound found in yellow dock contributes to the herb’s properties as a mild laxative.

 Yellow dock contains inulin, which is a prebiotic that helps support a healthy digestive microbiome.
-It nourishes beneficial bacteria that helps keep the digestive system functioning properly.
+It nourishes beneficial bacteria that help keep the digestive system functioning properly.

 While small amounts of raw, early-spring leaves can be safe to eat when picked before the flowers bloom, eating large amounts of these raw leaves can be toxic.
 The leaves are more safely enjoyed by adding them to soups and stews.
 If using the leaves as greens, then boiling them twice is recommended.
 Simply boil the leaves, throw out the water, and then quickly boil again.
 This technique helps to remove the toxic oxalate compounds in the leaves that can cause stomach upset and prevent the absorption of calcium and magnesium.

-Typical dosages include 2-4 tbsp of the fresh root, or 2-4 g of the dry root used in tea three times a day for not longer than 8-10 days.
+Typical dosages include 2-4 tbsp of the fresh root or 2-4 g of the dry root used in tea three times a day for no longer than 8-10 days.

-In Oriental medicine, a tea made from yellow dock root is famous for treating constipation.
+In Traditional Chinese Medicine, a tea made from yellow dock root is famous for treating constipation.